skyhitblog/skyhitblog.github.io/index.md

 I've also worked with [RoughItOut](https://www.instagram.com/roughitout/) and [Metropolis Asia](https://www.instagram.com/metropolisasia/) teams.
 Check out their Insta.
 You will love them. :)

-My works have reached millions of people on Facebook and have been featured on popular pages like [TVF](http://facebook.com/sabqtiyapahai/), [CampusDiaries](https://campusdiaries.com/), [HellBoundBloggers](http://www.hellboundbloggers.com/) and [FamousBloggers](http://famousbloggers.net/).
+My works have reached millions of people on Facebook and have been featured on popular pages like TVF, CampusDiaries, HellBoundBloggers and FamousBloggers.

-I was one of the top 20 influencers on [Triberr](http://triberr.com/) according to [BloggingHouse](http://www.blogginghouse.com/top-100-triberr-bloggers/) and [BloggingSpell](http://www.bloggingspell.com/triberr-marketing-tips/).
+I was one of the top 20 influencers on Triberr.com according to BloggingHouse and BloggingSpell.

 Right now I'm pursuing <b>Engineering</b> in Computer Science and IT.

-I build apps using [Ruby on Rails](http://rubyonrails.org/) & [React Native](http://facebook.github.io/react-native/).
+I build apps using Ruby on Rails & React Native.

 Presently, I'm working on my new startup.